andrewtougas/hickory-dickory-ds/README.md

-# [AMSH] Anti-Electrites
+# [BEER] Hold My Beer

-This website tracks stats and schedule results for the [AMSH Anit-Electrites](http://amsh.andrewtougas.com) Rocket League club.
+This website tracks stats and schedule results for the [BEER Hold My Beer](http://amsh.andrewtougas.com) Rocket League club.
 The site was built with Vue CLI and uses Vue.js.

 ## Project Setup